giuliodondi/kOS-Shuttle_OPS1/README.md

 ### General considerations

+Aborts can be triggered by uncommenting the *engine_failure_time* variable in the main **shuttle.ks** script.
+The time specified will trigger a different abort mode, each with its own guidance and targeting scheme.
+Alternatively a failure can be triggered manually by shutting down an engine mid-flight, the program is able to detect both situations.

+All abort scenarios discard the SSME throttling stages and keep the throttle at macimum until MECO or fuel depletion, except for RTLS which uses throttling for guidance.

 **Caveat:
 The Shuttle has its engines pointed away from the main vehicle axis and as such there is coupling between yaw and roll.
 This script uses the kOS built-in steering manager which is unaware of this coupling and thus struggles at times.
-Triggering a failure of the center engine can lead to loss of control as kOS is no longer able to control roll independently of yaw.
-The vessel configuration files for abort scenarions will select either SSME 0 or SSME1 at random for shutdown.
-These engines must correspond to the left and right SSME so that the centre one is left running.
-This is why I instructed you to place them in a certain sequence.**
+Oscillations are expected and should be fine, unless they are too severe.

 ## RTLS abort